-Coconut Butter Buttons are a healthy treat for the kids and adults made with coconut butter, coconut oil and honey (or sweetener of choice).
+Coconut Butter Buttons are a healthy treat for kids and adults made with coconut butter, coconut oil, and honey (or sweetener of choice).
 They disappear every time I make them!

 All of my babies have loved coconut butter at an early age.
 I’ve mixed it into banana and vegetable puree and have given it to them right off the spoon!
 When I’m out and about I like to keep coconut butter buttons on hand as a quick healthy snack for my kids.

 This recipe was inspired by my friend Shaye’s recipe, Butter Buttons.Print

 Coconut Butter Buttons

 - Yield: 1 cup 1x

 - 3/4 Cup coconut butter – here’s how you can make it yourself